World Languages

 Classes are conducted in American Sign Language (ASL) from the very first day.
 Students are immersed in the language for 4.5 hours a week to maximize language learning.
 Students will be assigned group activities as well as individual activities.
 Outside of class, students are expected to complete reading assignments from Deaf profiles and complete quizzes on handout questions related to each section of reading.
 Students will also be required to attend a local Deaf event or conduct Deaf culture research and write a reaction paper.

-- Homework expectation: 1 hour per week
+- Homework expectation: 15 minutes per day

 - Year